ArmSukrit/AnimeNotify/README.md

     install(key, checker_name, url_structure, _checker)

 ```
-You can test your checker by calling test(url="your_url").
-After finishing writing the body of your checker, fill in key, checker_name, and url_structure, then uncomment and call install() below.
+After finishing writing the body of your checker, you can test your checker by calling test(url="your_url").
+After sucessfull testing, fill in key, checker_name, and url_structure, then uncomment and call install() below.

 The key must be the identifier of the website, for example
 - for http://anime-example.com/{id}/, the key could be "anime-example" or "anime-example.com"